vesmil/oko-bere/doc/user-guide.md

 The prerequisites for both are:

 * ...
+* Have a positive attitude towards gambling

 ---

 ## Client side

-This part includes both connection to the server and game controls.
+*This part includes both connection to the server and game controls.*

 ### Connection